amhiggin/DistributedFileSystem/README.md

 ### Client application
 This application, called <b><i>Client.py</i></b>, provides a simple console-based UI offering options to manipulate files.
 This includes reading, writing, opening and creating of text files.

 * In the background, the user's choices when interacting with the system are routed through the client library to the appropriate services (e.g. cache, locking server, directory server, file server), providing abstraction from the underlying technical implementation.
 * When a text file is created for the first time, the specified directory is automatically created if it doesn’t already exist.
 Error handling is included to prevent overwriting of existing file contents.
-* All files on the local filesystem are visible to every active client using the system, meaning that concurrent accesses to files can easily occur.
+* All files on the local file-system are visible to every active client using the system, meaning that concurrent accesses to files can easily occur.
 However, each client implements its own cache, allowing them to keep their own most frequently accessed content close at hand.
 * Upon termination of the client, the contents of the cache are erased: however, no changes are made to the files in the local file-system.